Interested in a DIY cat door? I’m sharing how to install a cat door on an interior door without buying a cat door kit!

 When we first moved in, we struggled with where to put the litter box.
-The house had lots of carpet and because it’s a split-level house, I felt like the litter box was a bit hard to hide (and keep clean).
+The house had lots of carpet and because it's a split-level house, I felt like the litter box was a bit hard to hide (and keep clean).
 Ultimately, I decided that putting the litter box in the basement bathroom would work out great.
-That meant, however, that we needed to have a cat door to the basement because we had an interior door on our basement stairs.
+That meant, however, that we needed to let our kitty get to the basement somehow without leaving the door to the basement open all the time.

 Interior Door with Cat Door